A

 Social Impact Initiatives:

-• Community Investment: Ameren Missouri is required to fund an electric bus/charging station program and an air purifier program, estimated to cost $64 million, as part of a Clean Air Act litigation remedy.
+• Community Investment: Ameren Missouri is required to fund electric bus/charging station programs and air purifier programs as part of a court order related to Clean Air Act litigation.

 Business Cyclicality & Seasonality